elixir-cldr/cldr/README.md

 ## Configuration

 `Cldr` attempts to maximise runtime performance at the expense of additional compile time.
 Where possible `Cldr` will create functions to encapsulate data at compile time.
-To perform these optimizations for all 523 locales known to Cldr wouldn't be an effective use of your time or your computer's.
+To perform these optimizations for all 537 locales known to Cldr wouldn't be an effective use of your time or your computer's.
 Therefore `Cldr` requires that you configure the locales you want to use.

-You can do this in your `mix.exs` by specifying the locales you want to configure or by telling `Cldr` about a `Gettext` module you may already have configured - in which case `Cldr` will configure whatever locales you have configured in `Gettext` as well.
+The preferred way to configure `Cldr` is to define the configuration in your backend module.
+This removes any dependency on your `mix.exs` and therefore simplifies deployment as a release.
+However configuration can also be defined in other ways:

+### Global configuration.

+In `mix.exs` a global configuration can be defined under the `:ex_cldr` key.
+Any configuration defined here will be overriden by configuration defined on the `use Cldr` call.
 Here's an example configuration that uses all of the available configuration keys:

      config :ex_cldr,
        default_locale: "en",